ggn/voice-powered-analytics/README-QuickSight.md

 1. When asked for the dataset name you can choose anything you like, for our example we use **tweets-dataset** You can choose to validate that SSL will be used for data between Athena and QuickSight.
 Finish be selecting **Create data source**
 1. Now we need to choose the Athena table we created in **Step 1**.
 For our example we used the **Default** database, with a table name of **tweets**.
 Finish by clicking on **Select**.
 1. SPICE is not needed for this workshop.
 If asked, select **Directly query your data**.
 Click Visualize when done.
-1. QuickSight will now import the data.
-Wait until you see **Import Complete**.
-Then close the summary window.
+1. You will be redirected to Quicksight Visualize window.
 1. Add the **created** field from the Athena table by dragging it from the Field list to the empty AutoGraph window.
+(Drop it on **+** sign, towards bottom of the screen)
 1. From the *Visual types* in the bottom left corner, select **Vertical bar chart**
 1. Add another Visual by selecting in the top left corner, the **+ Add** button  and then **Add visual**
 1. On this new graph, lets add the **country** field.